ocp-power-automation/ocs-upi-kvm/README.md

 concerned with impacting other users run this command first, *sudo virsh list --all*.

-The script **add-data-disk-workers.sh** may be used to add a data disk to each worker node based on the value of the environment variable VDISK which by default is initialized to vdd.
+The script **add-data-disk-workers.sh** may be used to add a data disk to each KVM based worker node based on the value of the environment variable VDISK which by default is initialized to vdd.
 The first data disk is added by the script **create-ocp.sh** at /dev/vdc, so the environment variable VDISK does not need to be set by the user for the second data disk,